 Looking for a list of what to have when you welcome your puppy home?
 Here are some reminders along with some of our favorites.

-Harness A harness is helpful until (& beyond) the dog learns to walk without pulling Julius K-9 or Phoepet are recommended brands by our trainers I'm currently using Voyager (Amazon) with luck
+Harness A harness is helpful until (& beyond) the dog learns to walk without pulling Julius K-9 or Phoepet are recommended brands by our trainers I'm currently using Voyager (Amazon) Puppies will need an xsmall (extremely limited time) or Small

 Dog Tag we use our email address in case our phone # or address changes we also mention a possible reward, so someone is more likely to contact us